groupe-edf/jenkins-docker-timeout-issue/README.md

 **Now no more docker node can be provisioned on any cloud, you must stop Jenkins JVM and restart to do more tests**

+## Resolution
+This issue will be resolved when https://github.com/jenkinsci/docker-java-api-plugin/pull/26 and https://github.com/jenkinsci/docker-plugin/pull/900 will be merged.